 US military crashes, collisions in the Pacific

-The U.S. Navy dismissed the commander of the 7th Fleet after its second deadly accident in the Pacific in just two months.
+The Navy announced last week that it had dismissed the commander of the 7th Fleet after the McCain crash, which was the second deadly accident in the Pacific in just two months.
+And four accidents have occurred in the Pacific since late January.

-The Navy said it was removing Vice Adm.
-Joseph Aucoin “due to a loss of confidence in his ability to command.”
+Vice Adm.
+Joseph Aucoin was removed “due to a loss of confidence in his ability to command,” the Navy said.

-The move follows four Navy accidents in the Pacific since late January, including the recent collision of the USS John S. McCain with an oil tanker that left 10 sailors missing and five injured.

 “While each of these four incidents is unique, they cannot be viewed in isolation,” Adm.
 Scott Swift said in a statement.